What is new(ish) / different in 2017

 The Conference itselfThe conference will usually run for 5-6 days (Monday to Friday or Saturday), starting at around 09:00 and finishing at 18:00 with an evening event most days.
 Most sessions will be recorded and downloadable via the Web after the conference.
 Note that the recording will usually only pick up what is said directly into a microphone so it is normal when asking questions to either use a central mic, pass one around or have the speaker repeat any question.

 Welcome / KeynoteA Welcome will be held on most mornings in the main hall.
 The event organisers will welcome everybody, say any announcements, etc and then either go to the first sessions or a conference keynote.
 Do not skip this.
 Starting in 2005 the conference has during some of the welcome sessions drawn a name from the attendees and given the person drawn a new laptop or similar prize.
 If the person isn't there then another name is drawn until somebody present is found.
-The keynotes are usually by a "Big Name" person.
+The keynotes are usually by a "Big Name" person and tend to be fairly good.
+Unlike other events LCA doesn't get keynote or other speaking slots to sponsors so they tend to be better than average.
 After the welcome/keynote the conference will split into several talks in each time slot.

 MiniconfsMonday and Tuesday are Miniconf days.
-Whats happens is that a group apply to run a programme of talks, sessions for half, one or two days and the LCA organisers give them a room to run this in.
+What happens is that a group apply to run a programme for a day (longer or shorter periods might happen) and the LCA organisers give them a room to run this in.
 The programmes for the Miniconf sessions will usually be designed to appeal to people interested in the topic with say someone who is a Gnome developer only attending that Miniconf.
-However people often will go from Miniconf to Miniconf depending on their interest in the individual talks.
+However people often will go from Miniconf to Miniconf depending on their interest in the individual talks and events.
+Miniconfs can be quite different.
+Each may be one of a combination of tutorials teaching attendees how to build something, un-conferences, workshops, panels, hacking sessions or prepared talks,

 Normal TalksWednesday through Friday are a series of normal talks that make up the main part of the programme.
 There will normally be 4-6 going on at once so usually there will be at least one of interest.
 If this is your first time at the conference it's a good idea to chat with some old-timers about which talks they are going to.
 Sometimes the most arcane and uninteresting sounding topics will actually turn out to be the most mindblowing, the funniest or the most educational.
+If you are really stuck try the talks to the left of programme, these will be the ones in the largest rooms and expected to be the most popular.
 There is usually a talk on the first day about the state of the Linux kernel which will provide a good overview of which kernel-related talks you may want to attend.
 Most sessions last 45 minutes and usually have somebody talking to slides and then answering a few questions.

 Key SigningWhere you can sign each others GPG keys.
 Usually a key-list will be created several days before the actual keysigning (through keysigning.org) so you need to ensure you are on that beforehand.
 There are usually a number of CAcert assurers at the key signing.
 The keysigning is usually streamed opposite other sessions.

 Lightning TalksA series of Short Talks (1-5 minutes) with hard time limits.
 Up to a dozen talks can be in the session and all sorts of topics.
-This is usually streamed opposite other sessions.
+This is usually on the Friday just before the conference wrap-up

 Linux Australia AGMLinux Australia will usually hold their AGM during the early evening of one of the conference days.